debops/debops/README.md

 * Create a random keyfile or use an already existing file.
 * Manage `/etc/crypttab` and `/etc/fstab`.
 * Create a LUKS header backup and store it on the Ansible controller.
+* Setup and mount the encrypted filesystem without storing the keyfile on persistent storage of the remote system.

 ### Installation